 Exchange Rates: one year high and low

-September 2, 2024.
-Next update: September 18, 2024.
+January 3, 2025 (see January 20 update below).
+Next update: February 1, 2025.
 Visit Search to look at past issues of World Currency Observer (brochure edition).